CERT-Polska/n6/docs/guides/new_source/index.md

 The aim of this guide is to describe how to implement *n6* components that are necessary for collecting and parsing data from a new source.

+**TBD: this guide needs an update regarding the components that now work under Python 3.9.**

 ## Overview